 Does it sometimes feel like life would be a lot easier if you never had to say "no" to your child?
 Do you get exhausted by their constant needs and wishes?
 Or maybe you get frustrated that you can't meet all their wants and needs while also keeping on top of everything else?
 Do you sometimes feel like a big meanie when saying “no” to what they want?
 Do you get annoyed at your child for always wanting more and not having enough appreciation for what they DO have?

 The child getting upset when we say “no” isn’t what causes the arguments.
 It’s understandable that children feel and express disappointment, sadness, anger or jealousy when they can’t have what they want.
 The arguments tend to stem from the parent’s intolerance of those upsets.
-Or their struggle to cope with their own feelings that have been triggered!
-Truly examining these triggered feelings and core beliefs can lead to more clarity and inner strength to hold limits and boundaries even when your child isn’t happy about it.
+The parent's intolerance tends to stem from a combination of unhealthy core beliefs like "her being upset shows me she doesn't respect me", as well as the parent often struggling to cope with their own upset feelings that have been triggered!
+Truly examining your triggered feelings and core beliefs can lead to more clarity and inner strength to hold limits and boundaries even when your child isn’t happy about it.
 Arguments are prevented when a parent can stay relatively calm and communicate clearly and kindly without becoming reactive to their upset child.

 Upsets in response to a limit can be a growth opportunity.
 Not only is it ok that children feel and express big disappointment, frustration, sadness or anger when facing limitations, this process plays a huge part in them developing emotional self-regulation.
 Supporting them through their huge disappointment when not allowed that second chocolate biscuit or new toy or screen time is a great preparation for life's challenges.
 If they can later bear the pain of humiliation, rejection or loss as a teenager, they're dramatically less likely to make unhealthy or dangerous choices.
 Our children need us to be strong, calm and caring at times of upset when they can't have what they want.
 They may not be allowed those biscuits but they definitely should be allowed to be upset about it!
 But what if they keep asking?
 They likely will as long as their craving is still strong.
 When we show them that it's ok and understandable that they're upset, this shows them that emotions are not to be feared.